wnawrot/magma/README.md

    * create git clone directory,
    * edit the script and fill out git clone directory you created,
-   * specify Magma tag you want to deploy (for available tags run "git ls-remote --tags https://github.com/facebookincubator/magma")
+   * specify Magma tag you want to deploy (for available tags run **git ls-remote --tags https://github.com/facebookincubator/magma**)

 * If the script fails with any error message, fix issues, re-launch the script and skip completed steps.
 * Read script messages carefuly.
 Make sure you understand what you are doing.